Task force that includes D.C. attorney general suggests city ‘divest’ from police, with sweeping changes to justice system

 In a statement, Allen said the D.C.
 Jail is “a relic from a time when we believed only punishment would deter people from committing crimes and keep us safe.”
 He said safety is the result of a commitment to rehabilitation, healing and accountability in the justice system.

-Misty Thomas, executive director of the Council for Court Excellence, a nonprofit that advocates for prisoners and others in the justice system, said the proposals were transformative.
+Misty Thomas, executive director of the Council for Court Excellence, a nonprofit organization that advocates for prisoners and others in the justice system, said the proposals were transformative.

 “They have identified reforms that can be enacted today and will have immediate and profound impacts,” she said in a statement.
 “They also set forth a long-term vision that will help the District focus on community-centered solutions, address trauma and make critical investments in housing, health, and other services, all of which would shrink the footprint of D.C.’s criminal legal system.”